Velocidex/velociraptor-docs/content/blog/2023/2023-04-03-velociraptor-survey/_index.md

 Suggestions for improvements included:

-* More in-depth YouTube videos breaking down the tools features with workflows
+* More in-depth YouTube videos breaking down the tool's features with workflows.
-* More detailed "how to" with practical examples
+* More detailed "how to" with practical examples.
-* Please improve documentation about functions and plugins with a slightly more detailed explanation and a small example.
+* Improved documentation about functions and plugins with a slightly more detailed explanation and a small example.
 * Documents seem to be outdated, would like to see updates to the documentation to reflect the new versions and features.